10-6-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+""Don't be evil" is Google's former motto, and a phrase used in Google's corporate code of conduct."
 ```

 What English mathematician and writer is often regarded as the first computer programmer?